- 08 January 2018

 How to be successful in an interview for a support worker job

-We look at how to prepare for a support worker interview and the key questions you could be asked, as well as highlighting some key policies you should be aware of.
-Words by Sarah Gill.
+We look at how to prepare for a Support Worker interview, and the key questions you could be asked.

 The social care reform was launched on 10 December 2007 entitled “Putting People First”, and here are two of the key themes included in it that you should be aware of.

-You can read more about the social care reform policies and look at the other themes contained within the guidance on the Dept of Health archives.
+You can read the full details of the guidance on the Dept of Health archive.